 A quick twenty four hours in Lake Como is more satisfying than you might think.
 Follow ToeB and Edyta on their adventure.

-Menaggio, Lake Como, Italy is located In the Lombardy region of Italy only 30 minutes away from the Swiss border town of Gandria.
+Menaggio, Lake Como, Italy is located in the Lombardy region of Italy only 30 minutes away from the Swiss border town of Gandria.
 The view is breathtaking.
-There is a reason poets, artists and musicians have trekked to this norther Italian region for inspiration.
+Throughout the centuries poets, artists and musicians have all trekked to this northern Italian region for inspiration.
 The pre-alps engulf the tiny painted towns with a protective feel that warms you.
 The black gaze of the picturesque lake is both beautiful and haunting.
 If romance is what you are after than look no further than Lake Como-only Paris compares.

 I know what you are thinking…if it is so breathtaking and all why did you basically stop over to sleep in George Clooney’s backyard?
 Sometimes there is a bigger goal during travel, especially when you only have an allotted amount of days off.
 On this particular fly/drive through Europe we were going to be visiting 10 countries in just under 14 days, so in this case 24 hours is quite longer than it looks.

 Also, in my defense, the itinerary was always Barcelona and I basically squeezed in Lake Como at the last minute.
 I know, I know who squeezes in Lake Como?
 Apparently, we do and as luck would have it we reached Menaggio just in time to catch the mid-lake ferry to Bellagio.
 Since it was the off-season and we had no idea what the ferry schedule was we were only afforded a few hours to stroll the quaint streets, stop for a bottle of wine (or two) and a snack before we had to board the last return ferry back to Menaggio during magic hour.
 Even though it was a short experience we made those hours count and boy were they worth it.